To build a growing movement of leaders, Teach For India runs a two year Fellowship and supports an unstoppable Alumni movement.

 Our student vision is holistic and integrates Academic Achievement, Values and Mindsets and Exposure and Access, equipping our students to graduate from school and live a life of their choice.

 We use a number of metrics and assessment tools to measure our efforts.

 Reading Comprehension and Mathematics: All of Teach For India’s students take bi-annual standardized assessments, developed in partnership with an external assessment company, to measure progress on reading comprehension and mathematics.

 Personal Growth: Using standardized rubrics and sampled surveys, we measure personal, non-academic growth that includes values, mindsets, and exposure and access.

-Ongoing Studies: In addition to internal assessments, we are currently implementing a longitudinal study, designed in partnership with Columbia University, to measure the academic and non-academic effects of our program over time.
+Ongoing Studies: In addition to internal assessments, we participate in longitudinal studies to measure the academic and non-academic effects of our program over time.